case study

 the stack

-private AI systems for clinics, practices, and professional offices.
+Private AI systems for clinics, practices, and professional offices.

-deployment model, privacy architecture, and the engagement process.
+Deployment model, privacy architecture, and the engagement process.